Mr-vabs/todo-list/README.md

 ## Started learning React

-In the project directory, I've changed some lines of official basic react app and learned to deploy it.
+In the project directory,
+- I've changed some lines of official basic react app.
+- learned to deploy it.
 I know it sounds awkward that instead of learning and building more why I've deployed the some line changes.

 ### Answer is,